 Room to Room Transfer requests are accepted on an ongoing basis through April 15.
 General Transfer and Group Transfer periods are October, November, February, and March, and applications received by the 5th of those months will be considered for each period.
 Transfer requests must be submitted through My Housing Portal.

 If you have any questions concerning University Housing, please email firstname.lastname@example.org.

-The University also maintains an Off-Campus Housing Assistance Office (OCHA) which provides advice on finding rentals in non-Columbia owned buildings.
-OCHA maintains a website and online database of available rooms, apartments, and apartment shares in the greater metropolitan area.
-OCHA is located at 419 W. 119th St. (lower level).
-This service, located at 419 W. 119th Street (lower level) and online, is open to all Columbia students, full- and part-time.
+OCHA provides advice on finding rentals in non-Columbia owned buildings and maintains a website and online database of available rooms, apartments, and apartment shares in the greater metropolitan area.
+This service is open to all Columbia students, full- and part-time.

 The information on the pages linked below is provided as a service to students of the School of General Studies.
 The School of General Studies does not endorse any of the services, facilities, or resources listed.

 Contains links to apartment listings databases, including OCHA, a free service available only to Columbia University students, as well as additional pertinent resources.